seL4/rust-root-task-demo/README.md

 This repository demonstrates the use of the [rust-seL4](https://gitlab.com/coliasgroup/rust-seL4) crates to construct a simple system.

+See comments in the files in this repository, especially [./Makefile](./Makefile), for documentation.

 ### Quick start

 The only requirements for getting started are Git, Make, and Docker.